JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 *   if you write `^0.13.0`, you want to update patch and minor releases: `0.13.1`, `0.14.0`and so on.
 *   if you write `0.13.0`, that is the exact version that will be used, always

-You don’t commit to Git your node\_modules folder, which is generally huge, and when you try to replicate the project on another machine by using the `npm install` command, if you specified the `~` syntax and a patch release of a package has been released, that one is going to be installed.
+You don't commit to Git your node\_modules folder, which is generally huge, and when you try to replicate the project on another machine by using the `npm install` command, if you specified the `~` syntax and a patch release of a package has been released, that one is going to be installed.
 Same for `^` and minor releases.

 If you specify exact versions, like `0.13.0` in the example, you are not affected by this problem.